Ship-to-Shore Connector: Proposals

 On 6 July 2012, the US Navy awarded Textron, Inc of New Orleans, LA a $212.7M fixed-priced incentive-fee contract for the detail design and construction of a Ship-to-Shore Connector test and training craft.
 The contract also includes the option for the production of eight additional craft; this option would increase total value of the contract to $570.4M.
 Textron began fabrication of the first nine SSCs in mid-November 2014.
 These were to be delivered in 2017 and achieve initial operating capability (IOC) in 2020.
 Textron can produce as many as 12 SSCs per year.

 The first SSC was delivered on 6 February 2020.
+By June 2026, 17 SSCs had been delivered.